RigelOrion251/FRC_2023-24/README.md

 Continue to the next page in the instructions and select the "Visual Studio Code Basics" hyperlink.

 # GitHub Revisited

+Start WPILib VS Code application and open the folder called "{Drive_Letter}:\Users\Public\GitHub\FRC_2023-24\2024_Robot_Code".
+Before doing anything else select the "Source Control" icon on the left-hand wall of the WPILib Application.
+You can then open one of the java source files in the project and examine its code.
+This code will not build because the current 2024_Robot_Code is using a number of devices that require 3rd party libaries.
+Read the FRC documation on installing 3rd party libraries found at:  https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#rd-party-libraries.

 Near the top of this repository is a green button called "Code" next to the word "About".
 Left click on "Code" and select the "Open with GitHub Desktop" option.
 If the GitHub Desktop doesn't exist it will download it and ask you to log-in.
 If you don't have an account, create one for free and repeat the process of left clicking on "Code" and logging-in to the GitHub Desktop.